Ayam Penyet: Indonesian Smashed Chicken in Chili Sambal

 7. Oil for frying.

 As you can see, I put tomatoes as optional.
-The reason is that the original recipe doesnโ€™t use tomatoes.
-However, I understand that to make enough sauce for this recipe, I will need double as much red chillies.
-Although it wonโ€™t be a problem for me, it can be a problem for those who can not handle chillies well.
+The reason is that the original recipe doesn’t use tomatoes.
+However, I understand that I will need to double the number of red chilies to make enough sauce for this recipe.
+Although it won’t be a problem for me, it can be a problem for those who can not handle chilies well.

-How to make Ayam Penyet
+How to Make Ayam Penyet

 3. Bake or air-fry the chicken.
-If youโ€™re conscious about deep-frying and would prefer to choose a healthier option, you can roast or air-fry the chicken.
-Roast the chicken in the oven at 4/ 170ยฐC/ 338ยฐF for 45-50 minutes until fully cooked.
+If you’re concerned about deep-frying and prefer a healthier option, you can roast or air-fry the chicken.
+Roast the chicken in the oven at 4/170°C/338°F for 45-50 minutes, until fully cooked.

 raw chicken with tamarind and salt